 OTC options can help relieve symptoms depending on the primary discomfort:

 - ✔ If dryness is the main issue, artificial tears or lubricating eye drops can help.
-But what are the best eye drops for computer eye strain?
 Remember to avoid using ‘red-eye’ drops with vasoconstrictors, as they only mask irritation, can cause rebound redness, and may worsen dry eye symptoms over time.
 Instead, opt for preservative-free artificial tears for real hydration and relief (American Academy of Ophthalmology, 2024).

 - ✔ If headaches are the worst symptom, pain relievers can be taken as needed.